Volume comparison with respect to scalar curvature: Introduction

+\begin{remark} For metrics close to the canonical spherical metric, the assumption on Ricci curvature in Bray's conjecture holds automatically. \end{remark}

-\begin{remark} The closeness of the metric $g$ to $\bar g$ is necessary.
-For example, Corvino, Eichmair and Miao constructed a metric on upper hemisphere satisfies the scalar comparison but has arbitrarily large volume (see Proposition 6.2 in \cite{C-E-M}).
-In fact, by gluing a lower hemisphere, we can get a metric on the whole sphere with scalar curvature no less than $n(n-1)$ but has larger volume. \end{remark}
+\begin{remark} Corvino, Eichmair and Miao constructed a metric on the upper hemisphere which satisfies the scalar comparison but has arbitrarily large volume (see Proposition 6.2 in \cite{C-E-M}).
+In fact, by gluing a lower hemisphere, we can get a metric on the whole sphere with scalar curvature no less than $n(n-1)$ but has larger volume. \end{remark} 0.2in

-Unlike the situation of round sphere, it is conjectured that volume comparison hold for closed hyperbolic manifolds regardless of the distance between $g$ and the hyperbolic metric $\bar g$.
-This is in fact equivalent to say that the Yamabe invariant of a compact hyperbolic manifold is achieved by its hyperbolic metric, which is conjectured to be true by Schoen (cf. \cite{Schoen}), thus it is also referred as \emph{Schoen's conjecture}: \begin{conj} For $n \geq 3$, let $(M^n, \bar g)$ be a closed hyperbolic manifold.
-Then for any metric $g$ on $M$ with we have the volume comparison \end{conj}

-This conjecture can be shown to be true for three dimensional hyperbolic manifolds due to works of Perelman about geometrization of 3-manifolds (\cite{Perelman_1, Perelman_2}).
-For higher dimensions, by studying the minimal entropy of compact hyperbolic manifolds, Besson, Courtois and Gallot verified the conjecture for metrics $C^2$-closed to the hyperbolic one (cf. \cite{B-C-G_1}).
-For global results in the sense of space of all metrics, they proved the volume comparison by replacing the assumption on scalar curvature with Ricci curvature (see \cite{B-C-G_2}).
-However the original conjecture in higher dimensions is still open so far.
-As an application of our volume comparison result on negative Einstein manifolds, we can recover the local volume comparison result for compact hyperbolic manifolds in \cite{B-C-G_1}:
+In the research of scalar curvature, a fundamental question is that whether a given manifold admits a metric of positive scalar curvature.
+A well-known result due to Schoen and Yau \cite{S-Y_1, S-Y_2}, Gromov and Lawson \cite{G-L_1, G-L_2} is the rigidity of tori, which states that there is no metric of positive scalar curvature on tori.
+For an excellent survey, please refer to \cite{Rosenberg}. \\

+In \cite{D-W-W_1}, Dai, Wang and Wei studied the existence of metrics with positive scalar curvature on a Riemannian manifold with nonzero parallel spinors.
+Through investigations of variational properties for the first eigenvalue of conformal Laplacian, they proved the local rigidity of scalar curvature near the reference metric.
+Note that their proof is in fact can be applied to closed strictly stable Ricci-flat manifolds.\\

-\begin{cor_B} For $n \geq 3$, let $(M^n, \bar g)$ be a closed hyperbolic manifold.
-There exists a constant $\varepsilon_0 > 0$ such that for any metric $g$ on $M$ with and we have with equality holds if and only if the metric $g$ is isometric to $\bar g$.\\ \end{cor_B}
+Applying similar techniques of the argument for Theorem B, we obtain the local rigidity of strictly stable Ricci-flat manifolds, which generalizes a result of Fischer and Marsden about local rigidity of tori\cite{F-M} with a different approach than \cite{D-W-W_1}: \begin{thm_C}[Dai, Wang and Wei \cite{D-W-W_1}] Suppose $(M^n, \bar g)$ is a strictly stable Ricci-flat manifold, then there exists a constant $\varepsilon_0 > 0$ such that for any metric $g$ on $M$ satisfies and

+then $g$ is homothetic to $\bar g$.
+That is, we can find a constant $c > 0$ such that $g = c^2\bar g$.
+In particular, there is no metric with positive scalar curvature near $\bar g$. \end{thm_C}

+\begin{remark} Note that flat tori are merely stable, since the kernel of Einstein operator is non-trivial and in fact It is interesting to see whether there is an example of closed stable Ricci-flat manifold which admits a metric of positive scalar curvature near the reference metric. \end{remark}